 Your website is sitting pretty, making money and everything is working just fine, until your analyst knocks on your door to tell you that a significant number of users who arrive on your product description pages are dropping off without adding an item to the shopping cart.
-“Not to worry”, you think, “we can run an experiment here to figure out how to rectify this”.
-So, you follow your business processes and launch an experiment where half of your traffic is exposed to the current version of the PDP and the other half to an alternative variant.
+“Not to worry”, you think, “we can run an AB test here to figure out how to rectify this”.
+So, you follow your business processes and launch an AB test where half of your traffic is exposed to the current version of the PDP and the other half to an alternative variant.

 As it turns out, the test wasn’t conducted for long enough to be statistically significant.
 You look back at the numbers and come to the realisation that a month simply wasn’t long enough to run this experiment and as such you have now commissioned the redesign of your PDPs using incomplete data.
 In other words, you’ve scored an own goal.